-The project summary information provides a description and funding amount for each of the projects the City plans to undertake in program year 2022 with CDBG, HOME, and ESG program funding.
-The Capital Improvement Budget Committee (CIB) recommended capital projects through the 2022-2023 capital improvement budget process, see Attachments A and C.
+The project summary information provides a description and funding amount for each of the projects the City plans to undertake in program year 2023 with CDBG, HOME, and ESG program funding.
+The Capital Improvement Budget Committee (CIB) recommended capital projects through the two year 2024-2025 capital improvement budget process, see Attachments A and C.